 - Two-person minimum.
 Solo Travelers call to book

 Family Tour Info

-- A minimum of 4 guests is required to book a family tour
+- A minimum of 4 guests is required.
+Families with fewer than 4, please call

 More Tour Info

 We will host a mandatory pre-trip meeting the night before your trip at 7 pm at our kayak shop in downtown Seward.
 This is a great opportunity to meet your guide and other guests on the tour, discuss bear and ice safety, go over the itinerary, weather conditions, and get any last minute questions answered.
 We will meet the following morning at 7 am at the kayak shop, then head to the small boat harbor to meet the water taxi by 7:45 am.